 Federal Indictments Against Louisville Police Officers Build on MTO’s Legal Work in Kenneth Walker Case

-The Department of Justice has announced federal charges against four former and current Louisville Metro Police Department officers related to the death of Breonna Taylor and violations of Kenneth Walker's constitutional rights.
-The charges include federal civil rights offenses, unlawful conspiracies, obstruction offenses and use of excessive force.
+The Department of Justice announced federal charges against four former and current Louisville Metro Police Department officers related to the death of Breonna Taylor and violations of Kenneth Walker’s constitutional rights.
+The charges included federal civil rights offenses, unlawful conspiracies, obstruction offenses and use of excessive force.

 The DOJ launched an official investigation of the Louisville Metro Police Department in April 2021 after state and local officials failed to thoroughly investigate the midnight raid of Taylor’s apartment, the killing of Ms. Taylor in that raid and the trauma inflicted on Mr. Walker, Ms. Taylor’s partner—including imprisoning and unfairly charging Mr. Walker with attempted murder as part of the effort to cover up gross police misconduct.